deep1900/trucker/README.md

-this is a read me file.
+this is a read me file.third commit.
-this is a fleet management project.